-What information should I include in an employee code of conduct?
+What information could you include in an employee code of conduct?

-Your code of conduct should follow the ethical standards and behavioural guidelines of your business.
-It may describe or refer to company policies and give some guidance as to how they should be followed.
-You should aim for your code of conduct to encompass and be relevant to all members of staff regardless of their position in the business hierarchy.
+Your code of conduct will typically follow the ethical standards and behavioural guidelines of your business.
+It may describe or refer to company policies and provide guidance on how they should be followed.
+A code of conduct usually encompasses and is relevant to all members of staff, regardless of their position in the business hierarchy.

 You may wish to refer to the following areas in your code of conduct:

-- laws relating to the environment and safe waste disposal;
+- Caring for the environment and safe waste disposal

-An employee code of conduct helps your employees to ensure their work is compliant with the law.
-A code of conduct is not technically legally binding, but many aspects of your code may have to be followed according to UK law.
+An employee code of conduct can support your existing efforts to align workplace practices with applicable requirements.
 Keep relevant policies aligned with applicable UK requirements (for example, equality and data‑protection obligations), and help employees understand how your organisation addresses discrimination and bullying.
-Where appropriate, consider GDPR‑related training in line with your policy and current official guidance.
+Where appropriate, you may consider GDPR‑related training in line with your policy and current official guidance.

 Protecting company property

-Use as a reference point for reviewing behaviour and consistency with company expectations.
-Consider your code as a checklist with which you can regularly assess your employees.
+Your employee code of conduct could also be used as a reference point for reviewing behaviour and consistency with company expectations.
+Consider your code a checklist you can use to regularly assess your employees.
 This code will also give your employee tangible rules that can help them improve their behaviour.
-This means that if you issue a warning to your employee, they will understand how their behaviour can be improved.
+This means that if you issue a warning to your employee, they will more likely understand how to improve their behaviour.

 Employee code of conduct example

 An employee code of conduct can be structured in any way that you deem to be clear and easy for your employees to understand.
-At the end of the day, a code of conduct should help provide both you and your employees with increased well-being and job satisfaction.
+At the end of the day, a code of conduct could improve employer and employee wellbeing and job satisfaction.
 You can look at these examples of company policies below to give you an idea as to how you can lay out your code of conduct:

 Plagiarism example